Julius-777/Comp_systems_networking/README.md

 appends the following to its logfile (newline separated).
     * =======
     * The name of the station.
     * The total numbår of trains processed by the station since start.That is, the number of trains which did not have errors.
     * The total number of trains discarded due to arriving with at the wrong station..
     * The total number of trains disacarded due to format errors.
     * The total numbår of trains discarded due to having an invalid next station.
-    * A comma separated list of stations which thıs station is currently connected to (in lexicographic order).
-    If the station is connected to no other stations, output NONE here.
+    * A comma separated list of stations which thıs station is currently connected to (in lexicographic order).If the station is connected to no other stations, output NONE here.
     * A list of resources with have been loaded or unloaded at the station (one per line) with each name followed by the amount loaded and unloaded.
 This list should be sorted lexicographically by resource name.
     * Finally, if the station has been shutdown, output either doomtrain or stopstation depending on which closed the station.

 For example:
 =======
 Roma Street